Choose

 3. Opportunity charging: Top up whenever power is available during the day

-With an average EV’s 400km range, most South Africans only need to fully charge 2-3 times per week, making load shedding scheduling very manageable.
+With a typical EV’s 300–350km range, most South Africans only need to fully charge 2–3 times per week, making load-shedding scheduling very manageable.
+The key is maintaining a buffer — never letting your battery drop below 20% if you can avoid it.

 Frequently Asked Questions